 Marketing & Social Media

-The Whitworth University Communications Office is like an in-house marketing agency and should be your first call for any efforts to advertise to the public.
+The Whitworth University Marketing & Communications Office is like an in-house marketing agency and should be your first call for any efforts to advertise to the public.
 We work as your partners to spread the word about your department or event and build awareness for Whitworth at the same time.
 By asking questions like who you want to reach, what your goals are and how much you’d like to spend, we can recommend solutions and connect you with the appropriate resources.
 Our involvement also ensures that when the public sees your advertisement, social media post or mailing, they recognize it as distinctly Whitworth.

 Marketing & Advertising

-If your department wants to advertise to any off-campus audience, university communications should be your first call.
+If your department wants to advertise to any off-campus audience, marketing & communications should be your first call.
 Come to our office with an objective (e.g., we need more people at our event) and let us work through some creative options with you.
 We will help you determine the best venues for marketing within your budget and work through design options.

 For questions about external advertising and marketing, including social media, contact Liz Strauch at email@example.com.